-If you have any comments or feedback about our information, please call 0800 138 6593, email feedback@parkinsons. org.uk, or write to us at Parkinson's UK, 215 Vauxhall Bridge Road, London SW1V 1EJ.
+If you have any comments or feedback about our information, please call 0800 138 6593, email feedback @parkinsons.org.uk, or write to us at Parkinson's UK, 50 Broadway, London, SW1H 0BL.

-If you'd like to find out more about how we put our information together, please contact us at healthcontent@parkinsons. org.uk or visit our website.
+If you'd like to find out more about how we put our information together or be part of the team that reviews our health content, please contact us at healthcontent@parkinsons.org.uk or visit our website at parkinsons.org.uk/health-content.